thijsbrentjens/geoserver/README.md

 - creating joins using JoinData
 - output of joins as WMS layers, with GetfeatureInfo is supported.
 The TJS extension has (some) support for SLD.

-All the above features hev been developed by GeoCuba.
+All the above features hev been developed by GeoCuba/GeoMix.

 In another project, Geonovum has extended the above functionality with extra output mechanism to download a geoJSON file of the join.
 This is still work in progress.